 Do graduate assistants have to pay tuition and fees?
 If so, how much?

 Full-time graduate assistants receive tuition remission for eight graduate credits at the standard rate of $368.66 up to $2949.28 each semester they are employed.
-Part-time graduate assistants (10 or 15 hours per week) are eligible for 6 graduate-level credits at the standard rate of $368.88 up to $2,211.96.
+Part-time graduate assistants (10 hours per week) are eligible for 6 graduate-level credits at the standard rate of $368.88 up to $2,211.96.
 You cannot rollover unused tuition remission.
 Undergraduate credits are not eligible for tuition remission even if they are prerequisites for graduate-level courses.
 Graduate assistants must be employed at least a half-time (10 hours per week) to qualify.
 Fees for all credits (including those covered by tuition remission) and all tuition beyond the six or eight credits must be paid by the student.
-Visit Business Services for specific tuition and fees information.
+Visit Student Registration and Financial Services for specific tuition and fees information.

 Are graduate assistantships renewable?